Family rituals: what are they?

 - code words for things or special names you use for each other

-A ritual could also involve a common interest with someone in your family, like going to football matches, studying insects, watching a particular TV show or playing a favourite board game.
-It might be riding bikes on Sundays, making scrapbooks, having take-away food on Friday nights, or making particular kinds of flavoured jellies or cup cakes for family birthdays.
+A ritual could also involve a common interest with someone in your family, like going to football matches, camping or baking birthday cakes for family members.

 Family rituals: why they’re important

-Family rituals like meals, cultural festivals, activities, and kisses, winks or handshakes give you and your children a sense of security, identity and belonging.
+Family rituals give you and your children a sense of security, identity and belonging.
 That’s because they’re special things that you do together and they have special meaning for you.
 They create shared memories, and build family relationships and bonds.

-Rituals can also help comfort children in unfamiliar circumstances.
-For example, if your child loves listening to you read a bedtime story before lights go out, this ritual will help him settle to sleep when he’s in a different place.
+Rituals can also comfort children in unfamiliar circumstances.
+For example, if your young child loves listening to you read a bedtime story before bed, this ritual will help your child settle to sleep when they’re in a different place.

 Rituals help children feel that the world is a safe and predictable place.
-They can be anchors that help your children feel safe in uncertain or changing times like during a family separation, or when you’re moving house, or after a traumatic event like a bushfire or flood.
+This is especially important in uncertain or changing times like a family separation, or when you’re moving house, or after a traumatic event like a bushfire or flood.

 Rituals can strengthen family values and help pass these values on to your children.
-For example, something as simple as Sunday night dinner together every week says that you value spending time with each other.
+For example, something as simple as Sunday night dinner together every week says that you value your family and enjoy spending time together.

 Tips for fun rituals